savchenko/windows10/README.md

 >
 > Deleting email content or the browser history does not delete the stored personalization data.
 Ink entered through Input Panel is collected and stored.

+> "When you interact with your Windows device by speaking or typing, Microsoft collects speech, inking, and typing information – including information about your Calendar and People"
-2. Be aware that you will be enabling [Hypervisor-protected code integrity (HVCI)](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity) which imposes _significant_ performance penalty on all Intel CPUs released before "7th generation" and AMD processors prior to ["Ryzen 2"](https://github.com/MicrosoftDocs/windows-itpro-docs/issues/3997).
+1. Be aware that you will be enabling [Hypervisor-protected code integrity (HVCI)](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity) which imposes _significant_ performance penalty on all Intel CPUs released before "7th generation" and AMD processors prior to ["Ryzen 2"](https://github.com/MicrosoftDocs/windows-itpro-docs/issues/3997).
 To quote Mark Russinovich and Alex Ionescu:

 > "The Secure Kernel relies on the Mode-Based Execution Control (MBEC) feature, if present in hardware, which enhances the SLAT with a user/kernel executable bit, or the hypervisor’s software emulation of this feature, called Restricted User Mode (RUM)."